What factors can make someone a high-risk driver?

 Leave your car at home

 If you’re looking to minimise your premiums, consider leaving your car at home and using other forms of transport where possible.
-Some insurance providers offer discounts to consumers who don’t regularly use their vehicles.
-Additionally, there are pay-as-you-go insurance policies that allow you to nominate a kilometre limit for a policy period (typically a year) and offer reduced premiums for not going over your agreed limit.
+Some insurance providers may offer discounts to consumers who don’t regularly use their vehicles.
+Additionally, there are pay-as-you-go insurance policies that allow you to nominate a kilometre limit for a policy period (typically a year) and offer reduced premiums for not going over your agreed limit during that time.
 If you need to go over your nominated limit for a particular policy period, you may be able to top up your policy on a case-by-case basis.

 Consider a higher excess

 The excess is the amount you agree to pay in the event of an insurance claim.
-The remaining balance (up to your agreed sum on your policy) will then be paid by the insurer.
-If at the time you take out your policy you opt to pay a higher excess, then your insurer will typically offer you a lower premium as a result.
-However, you will need to take into consideration what that might mean for you financially if you do get into an accident, and whether you will be able to pay out that higher excess amount.
+The remaining costs of the claim (up to your agreed sum on your policy) will then be paid by the insurer.
+If, at the time you take out your policy, you opt to pay a higher excess, then your insurer will typically offer you a lower premium as a result.
+However, you will need to take into consideration what that would mean for you financially if you did get into an accident, and whether you would be able to pay out the higher excess amount.